 About This Event

-Access a free virtual Renal Roundtable program focusing on Early Management of CKD in Type 2 Diabetes Patients.
-This virtual roundtable featured a moderated discussion of an interdisciplinary panel, including a primary care clinician, endocrinologist, and nephrologist to highlight the disease burden, testing recommendations, available treatments, and new technologies.
+Attend a free virtual Renal Roundtable program focusing on Early Management of CKD in Type 2 Diabetes Patients on September 29, 2022 at 6:30pm EST. This virtual roundtable will feature a moderated discussion of an interdisciplinary panel, including a primary care clinician, endocrinologist, and nephrologist to highlight the disease burden, testing recommendations, available treatments, and new technologies.
 It also featured engaging case presentations and discussion with the participants.
 Participation in this event directly supports NKF's goal of advancing programs to improve recognition and management of kidney disease, especially for communities facing health disparities.

 Why is this topic so important?

 It is estimated that over 2.2 million adults in New York state are living with chronic kidney disease (CKD), approximately 1.9 million remain undiagnosed.